Celebrate America’s BirthdayJune 1, 2021

 Later that day, John Adams wrote to his wife, Abigail, that the day “will be celebrated, by succeeding generations, as the great anniversary festival.”
 He told her that the celebration, in years to come, should include “pomp and parade…games, sports, guns, bells, bonfires and illuminations from one end of this continent to the other.”

 Later that summer, the first Independence Day celebrations sprang up.
 They included mock funerals of King George, bonfires, parades, firing of cannons and muskets, and public readings of the document.
+Nowadays celebrations are sort of different but close to that initial feeling of freedom.

 How do you celebrate July 4th?